CrossTheRoadElec/Phoenix5-Documentation/source/ch08_BringUpCAN.rst

 4.X firmware is required for 2019 targeted Phoenix API and Tuner releases.

 .. note:: Latest PDP is 1.40.
 PDP typically ship with 1.30.
-1.40 has a math fix for the energy measurement, and will tare the current measures so current will read 0 instead of ~1-2 amps when there is no current-draw .
+1.40 has all of the signals read by the WPILib software, and will tare the current measures so current will read 0 instead of ~1-2 amps when there is no current-draw.
+Updating to 1.40 is recommended.

 .. note:: Latest PCM is 1.65.
 PCM typically ship with 1.62.
 Firmware 1.65 has an improvement where hardware-revision 1.6 PCMs will not-interrupt compressor when blacklisting a shorted solenoid channel.
 Older revisions will pause the compressor in order to safely sticky-fault, new revisions have no need to do this (if firmware is up to date).